-On Sunday, October 7, 2018 Burning River Lacrosse is teaming up with the Cleveland Clinic, Johnson Controls Hall of Fame Village Sports Complex, and SweatX, to bring you our 9th Annual Breast 'Crosse Out Cancer! college lacrosse showcase to benefit the Comprehensive Breast Cancer Program at Cleveland Clinic.
-(2018 Crosse Out Cancer Press Release).
+On Saturday October 8, 2022 Burning River Lacrosse is teaming up with The ForeverLawn Sports Complex at Hall of Fame Village, and SweatX, to bring you our 12th Annual Breast 'Crosse Out Cancer! college lacrosse showcase to benefit Breast Cancer Research.

 - Volunteers - We need: Ticket takers, Ball Boys, Field Managers, Set Up / Tear Down -